Antisemitism in the Soviet Union: Under Stalin

+Soviet Moldovan dissident Mikhail Makarenko, who left Fascist Romania in 1939 due to rising antisemitism, said that antisemitism in the USSR was strong, despite the Soviet propaganda efforts to portray the Union as a country with no racism.

 Soviet antisemitism extended to policy in the Soviet Occupation Zone of Germany.
-As the historian Norman Naimark has noted, officials in the Soviet Military Administration in Germany (SVAG) by 1947–48 displayed a "growing obsession" with the presence of Jews in the military administration, in particular their presence in the Cadres Department's Propaganda Administration.
+As described by the historian Norman Naimark, officials in the Soviet Military Administration in Germany (SVAG) by 1947–48 displayed a "growing obsession" with the presence of Jews in the military administration, particularly in the Cadres Department's Propaganda Administration.
 Jews in German universities who resisted Sovietisation were characterized as having "non-Aryan background" and being "lined up with the bourgeois parties".

-Scholars such as Erich Goldhagen claim that following the death of Stalin, the policy of the Soviet Union towards Jews and the Jewish question became more discreet, with indirect antisemitic policies over direct physical assault.
-Erich Goldhagen suggests that despite being famously critical of Stalin, Nikita Khrushchev did not view Stalin's antisemitic policies as "monstrous acts" or "rude violations of the basic Leninist principles of the nationality policy of the Soviet state".
+Scholars such as Erich Goldhagen have said that following the death of Stalin, the policy of the Soviet Union towards Jews and the Jewish question became more discreet, with indirect antisemitic policies over direct physical assault.
+Goldhagen wrote that despite being famously critical of Stalin, Nikita Khrushchev did not view Stalin's antisemitic policies as "monstrous acts" or "rude violations of the basic Leninist principles of the nationality policy of the Soviet state".

+Some historians have said that Stalin conceived of a plan for the mass deportations of Jews right before his death in 1953.
+This came after a slew of antisemitism attacks and tension between the Soviet Union and Israel.
+While there is no written record of it, many have pointed out that Soviet leaders at the time reported on the plot and some Soviet accounts seem to reference a plan for mass expulsion.
+Despite this, some historians have cast doubt on the historicity of this plot, such as by pointing to the lack of written sources in declassified documents from Stalin's time.